Find the right immigration lawyer for you easily and efficiently!

 After paying the fee at the post office, a plastic Israeli driving license will be sent to you by post to the address you have given to the Ministry of Interior upon your B1 visa application.
 The permanent plastic license should be received within a month (if it doesn’t arrive – inquire at 08-9949700).

-Pay attention – the plastic license that you get is only going to have validity until the current expiry date of your visa.
+Pay attention – the plastic license that you get may only have validity until the current expiry date of your visa.
 This means that you will have to renew the license after renewing your visa.
 This process can be done online for Israeli residents who have an Israeli ID number.

 Official information: MoT Website